jzeni/stlgc-challenge/README.md

 ### Zookeeper metrics
 - `Number of alive connections`: ZooKeeper reports the number of clients connected to it via the num_alive_connections metric.
 This represents all connections, including connections to non-ZooKeeper nodes.
 - `Average latency`: The average request latency is the average time it takes (in milliseconds) for ZooKeeper to respond to a request.
 ZooKeeper will not respond to a request until it has written the transaction to its transaction log.

+## TODO
+- Change Kafka deployment to use StatefulSets and use a storage persistance method
+- Use optimized Dockerfile version for production and remote environments
+- Use cache in the GH actions pipeline
+- Use poetry for app dependency management
+- Package helm charts